hotplugin0x01/2D-Binary-Indexed-Tree/README.md

 <!--Matrix Pic-->
 ![Matrix Example](./assets/matrix.png)

-Consider a matrix of size 4x4 as given above.
-We want to find **Sum** of sub-matrix highlighted in red box.
-Here, [principle of inclusion-exclusion](https://en.wikipedia.org/wiki/Inclusion%E2%80%93exclusion_principle) will be used.
+Consider a matrix of size 3x4 as given above.
+We want to find **Sum** of sub-matrix ((2,2), (3,4)) highlighted in red box.
 First, we calculate the sum from origin to the upmost point.
-Then, using inclusion-exclusion principle, we subtract the sum of extra parts of matrix.
+Then, using [inclusion-exclusion principle](https://en.wikipedia.org/wiki/Inclusion%E2%80%93exclusion_principle), we exclude the sum of extra parts of matrix.
 Idea of calculating sum is same as 1D-BIT.
-For example, we accumulate sum in a variable and subtract 1 bit from given position and descend down the array. **Update** is also same as 1D-BIT like we add 1 bit to given position and climb up the array.
-The only changing is that we do this work with rows and columns.
+For example, we accumulate sum in a variable and subtract 1 bit from given position and descend the array. **Update** is also same as 1D-BIT like we add 1 bit to given position and climb up the array.
+The only change is that we do this work in both responsible rows and columns.

 ## Complexity
 - Update : O(logMN) (Where M and N are size of matrix)